Reducing Ecommerce Bounce Rates using Data Personalization Techniques

 A higher bounce rate indicates that your website was unable to convince the visitor to stay and act on your CTA to buy your product.

-Such poorly optimized websites can cause a high bounce rate on an e-commerce store.
 Failing to make an impression on the users visiting a product page can make them leave without making a purchase.
-This means you were unable to convince your visitors about your products.
-A higher bounce rate on a website can affect and worsen its search engine ranking, hence affecting the e-commerce business overall.
+A higher bounce rate on a website can affect and worsen its search engine ranking, hence affecting the ecommerce business overall.

 Furthermore, a study behind ecommerce personalization by Infosys speaks for itself: